Europe's telecoms heavyweights call for lighter 'net neutrality' rules

 But supporters of net neutrality counter that if left unregulated, specialized services could crowd out other content and degrade the quality of the Internet.

-U.S. President Barack Obama has come out in favor of strict net neutrality rules in the United States and said operators should be banned from offering paid "fast lane" deals with content companies, for example Netflix (NFLX.O).
+U.S. President Barack Obama has come out in favor of strict net neutrality rules in the United States and said operators should be banned from offering paid "fast lane" deals with content companies, for example Netflix.

 The EU has been debating net neutrality for more than a year as part of reforms to its telecoms sector.